-Your surgeon will perform your hip replacement under general or regional anesthesia, ensuring you will be comfortable during the operation.
+Your surgeon will perform your hip replacement under general or spinal anesthesia, ensuring you will be comfortable during the operation.
 An incision will be made along the hip to allow for access to the damaged joint, so the prosthetic may be placed.
 Some patients may qualify for a less invasive technique depending on body habitus and hip abnormality.
 Your surgeon will determine whether this method might be an option for you.

-You are strongly encouraged to begin walking soon after your hip replacement surgery, since this can reduce your risk for blood clots and speed the healing process.
-You may also be required to take blood-thinning medication and wear compression stockings for a few weeks after your procedure to further reduce your clot risk.
+You are strongly encouraged to begin walking soon after your hip replacement surgery since this can reduce your risk for blood clots and speed the healing process.
+You may also be required to take blood-thinning for a few weeks after your procedure to further reduce your clot risk.
 You will also have supervised physical therapy and exercises to perform at home to strengthen your new hip and restore your range of motion.
 The better you adhere to your exercise program, the quicker and more comfortable your recovery is likely to be.
 Most hip replacement patients are back to their usual routine activities within four to six weeks, and almost all non-strenuous activities within 8 to 12 weeks.

 Hip replacement offers significant relief from pain and stiffness for most patients, which can be very long-lasting.
 This procedure has a high patient satisfaction rate when it is performed well, which is why choosing an experienced surgeon is so critical to the process.
 Our surgeons have considerable experience and expertise in a variety of hip replacement techniques including the latest technologies available, allowing us to tailor surgery to the unique needs of each of our patients.
 Contact the Orthopaedic Institute of Ohio today at 419-222-6622 to schedule a consultation and find out if hip replacement is right for you.